ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 --- abstract

-The IETF Nominating Committee (NomCom) appoints candidates to most IETF leadership committee.
+The IETF Nominating Committee (NomCom) appoints candidates to several IETF leadership committees.
 RFC8713 provides criteria for membership on NomCom that attempt to ensure that NomCom volunteers are members of the loosely defined IETF community, by requiring in-person attendance in three of the past five in- person meetings.
 In 2020 and 2021, the IETF had six consecutive fully online